szcf-weiya/GSLwin/README.md

 make
 make install
 ```
 When I run ./configure, there is a warning, "WARNING: cache variable lt_cv_path_LD contains a newline".
 As a result, I fail to run `make`.
 There is a solution [libtool](http://lists.gnu.org/archive/html/libtool/2009-05/msg00034.html).
 However, after I fix this bug, one more bug about libtool.
 And there are also [mail lists](https://lists.gnu.org/archive/html/libtool/2014-09/msg00005.html) talking about.
 But I failed to find a solution.
 I guess these bugs might be incompatible program.
 Because I choose the latest version when I install mingw_w64, while msys or gsl might not be updated.
 Then I adopt the mingw32 and mingw64 in Rtools.
-It works well.
+It need more time to test.